 Linz and Cesky Krumlov excursions

 If you want to do something really special in Linz take the train up to Pöstlingberg where you can view Linz from 1700 feet up!
-As you can see from my photo it is high enough I was above the clouds.
+As you can see from my photo, I was above the clouds.
 Aside from the view, you can visit the Basilica of the Seven Sorrows of the Virgin Mary, established as a pilgrimage church in 1716.

 The train takes only twenty minutes and I bought a ticket from the tourism office.
 It was 7.50 euros roundtrip.
 Worth it!